Raid on Unadilla and Onaquaga: Aftermath

 While the raid was taking place, Brant and his volunteers had been raiding frontier settlements in the upper Delaware River valley.
 Brant's men were especially upset at the destruction of the two towns, as were the Seneca warriors who joined Brant at the ruins of Unadilla a few days later.
-This anger contributed to reprisals when a joint British and Iroquois force attacked Cherry Valley, leading to the massacre of 30 noncombatants by the Seneca.
+This anger contributed to reprisals when a joint British and Haudenosaunee force attacked Cherry Valley, leading to the massacre of 30 noncombatants by the Seneca.

 The severity of the frontier war in 1778 led to calls by the Continental Congress for a response.
-In 1779 General Washington organized a major Continental Army expedition into the Iroquois lands.
-Led by Major General John Sullivan and Brigadier General James Clinton, the Sullivan Expedition destroyed villages, crops, and winter stores, driving most of the British-supporting Iroquois out of their lands.
+In 1779 General Washington organized a major Continental Army expedition into the Haudenosaunee lands.
+Led by Major General John Sullivan and Brigadier General James Clinton, the Sullivan Expedition destroyed villages, crops, and winter stores, driving most of the British-supporting Haudenosaunee out of their lands.
 Despite the apparent success of the expedition, the frontier war continued with renewed vigor in the following years.